Law - PhD

 Our Research Students benefit immensely from a vibrant research community, a supportive environment and many opportunities to engage critically with academic research and contemporary issues.
 They are immersed in a research culture which situates legal studies in its historical, political, social and economic context.

-Kent Law School has an active and supportive student community, with excellent dedicated postgraduate facilities.
+Whatever your mode of study, you will be part of Kent Law School which has an active, supportive and vibrant student community, with excellent dedicated postgraduate facilities, who benefit from cutting-edge legal training.
 You are usually allocated two supervisors, who give guidance about the nature of the research, the standard of work required, and about the relevant literature and sources that should be consulted.
 You meet with supervisors monthly, ensuring consistent and continuous support during the length of the degree.

-We welcome applications for research degrees in a wide range of areas (this post on our Countercurrents blog helps offer an insight into the diverse aspects of the law our scholars choose to interrogate).
+We welcome applications for research degrees in a wide range of areas.
 You should accompany your application with a proposal of up to 10 pages including an outline of the research project you envisage, your research questions, your intended methodology, and an explanation of how your project will advance the existing scholarly literature on the topic.
 You are strongly advised to discuss your project with an appropriate member of staff (contact details on our website) or with the Director of Postgraduate Research prior to submitting your application.
 When preparing your proposal, you should read our 'Guide to writing a PhD or LLM by Research proposal.'

 Research student Jess talks about studying for a PhD at Kent.